Our official whiteboard for blog posts, musings, and occasional swashbuckling.

-For those visual learners out there, here is a quick summary of the main options available when you’ve outgrown “outsourcing” (or can avoid heading down that path in the first place):
+For those visual learners out there, I prepared a quick summary of the main options available when you’ve outgrown “outsourcing” (or can avoid heading down that path in the first place):

 Offshoring has long been the solution to sourcing skilled technical talent outside of the United States and Western Europe.